-When you need cash to pay off debt, to make home repairs or for an unforeseen expense, a home equity line of credit, or HELOC, is one way to tap into your home’s equity.
+When you need cash to pay off debt, make home repairs or finance an unforeseen expense, a home equity line of credit, or HELOC, is one way to tap into your home’s equity.

 “A line of credit can be a valuable tool for a homeowner looking to take advantage of the value built up in their home,” explains Valerie Saunders, executive director of the National Association of Mortgage Brokers.
 “The approval process is typically less invasive on a HELOC so necessary funds can be obtained more quickly.”